cydriclopez/docker-ng-dev/README.md

 **The key to using Docker in development is to bind mount your main project folder into a folder in the Docker image using the --volume or -v option.
 Once you have this mapping done then use the --workdir or -w option to declare this folder inside the Docker image as the working folder.**

-It is now recommended to use the --mount option to mount local host folders into a Docker container but I find it requiring more parameters.
-The --volume or -v option is just simpler.
-In the official documentation it says that there is [no plan to deprecate](https://docs.docker.com/engine/reference/commandline/run/#add-bind-mounts-or-volumes-using-the---mount-flag) --volume or -v option.

 The way I prefer to use Docker for Angular development purposes is to keep the image lean.
 To make it work takes 5 steps:
 1. Git clone this project, then type ***cd docker-ng-dev/docker***
 2. Build the image using the Dockerfile ***angular.dockerfile***